kurt-mueller-osumc/angular-docker-demo/README.md

 ## Production server

 Run the following commands to build the image for production use.
-It first builds the `dev` stage, including compiling everything into static assets, and then moves on to the `prod` stage, based off the `nginx` docker image, copying the compiled assets into the approprate directory to be served by `nginx` web server.
+It first builds the `dev` stage, including compiling everything into static assets, and then moves on to the `prod` stage, based off the `nginx` docker image, copying the compiled assets into the approprate directory to be served by the `nginx` web server.

 ```bash
 docker build . -t angular-docker-demo